 Also Read: Xcode on Windows

 The app supports more than 20 languages.
 It is a great choice if you want to improve your vocabulary.
 If you want someone to read an eBook, article or any text, then you can make use of this tool.
-It can also be used with Cloud Storage platforms like Dropbox, Google Drive etc.
+It can also be used with Cloud Storage platforms like Dropbox, Google Drive, etc.

 It costs you around $19.99 (£14.97), but if you are running an educational institution, then the licenses start at $3,999 (£2,975) which also includes ample support.

 Polly is one of the best tool created by tech giant Amazon.
 This tool converts text into lifelike speech.
 The app is also quite useful for Developers who want to create speech-enabled apps.
 Its integration is also quite easy & is easy to use.
-You just need to send your text through API to get converted it into speech.
+You just need to send your text through API to get convert it into speech.
 And it will send an audio clip straight back to your app.

 The audio clips can also be stored in MP3, PCM & Vorbis file formats.
 There’s great support, including international languages & dialects such as American English, British English, French, Australian English, Italian, Spanish, German, Russian, Danish & Dutch.